vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ### Android tablet

-For an Android tablet, the android app for this purpose which popup everywhere is [Fully Kiosk Browser](https://www.fully-kiosk.com/en/#main).
+For an Android tablet,
+the android app for this purpose which popup everywhere is [Fully Kiosk Browser](#configure-fully-kiosk-browser).

 There is a free version with a watermark and has limited functionality.
 For [&euro; 7,90 + VAT](https://www.fully-kiosk.com/en/#license) you can buy an unlimited lifetime single pc license.

 It's full of features, I use these:
-* Define a url to load on startup
+* Define a url to load on startup:
   * Automatically load the latest state of the page on start up.
-* Light detection via the camera
+* Light detection via the camera:
   * Disable the screen if the room is completely dark.
-* Nearby detection
+* Nearby detection:
   * Enable the screen when someone is nearby.
-* Remote screen on/off via an API call
+* Remote screen on/off via an API call:
   * Enable the screen when someone enters the room.
   * Disable the screen at a certain time or without presence.
-* Monitor the battery level
+* Monitor the battery level:
   * Control a smart socket to load only the battery from 20 to 80%.

 [See here the full list of features.](https://www.fully-kiosk.com/en/#configuration)